Back to hub

 Stereotype: all introverts hate parties

-What it actually means to be introverted is that social stimulation depletes your battery faster than solitude does.
-Many introverts enjoy parties, especially when the people are chosen and the conversation is not surface-level.
-What they do not enjoy is being socially 'on' for three hours without recovery.
-The 'introverts hate parties' meme collapses that distinction.
+What introversion actually means is that social stimulation drains your battery faster than solitude does.
+Plenty of introverts enjoy parties โ€” especially when the people are chosen and the conversation isn't surface-level.
+What they don't enjoy is being socially "on" for three hours without recovery.
+The "introverts hate parties" meme collapses that distinction.
 A lot of introverted people throw beautiful gatherings; they just design them smaller.
+If you want the longer version of where this one goes wrong, the myths around introversion and extroversion are worth a separate look.

 Stereotype: ENTPs are edgy debate bros